kushchoudhary98/Asus-R540UB-Hackintosh/README.md

 - Bluetooth is not yet fixed (There is a chance it might work, will update it on this repository).
 - AirDrop and Handoff are not working(for now) since they require bluetooth to be turned on.
+- Still not able to get Lossless and Dolby working for Apple Music.

 ## Wi-Fi (Atheros AR9565)
 Supported upto High Sierra (Support dropped in Mojave).